fridalejandra/fridalejandra.github.io/_pages/about.md

 ![](/images/icy.JPEG){: .align-left width="300px"}

 As a graduate student, I’m also deeply involved in teaching.
 Being a first-generation immigrant and college student, academia wasn’t always familiar territory.
 But through the support of mentors and the curiosity sparked by coursework, I’ve grown committed to bridging the gap between research and education.
-I hope to inspire others — especially those from underrepresented backgrounds — to see themselves in science and pursue research that excites them.
+I hope to inspire others, to see themselves in science and pursue research that excites them.

 Antarctic Sea Ice Phase